-Parent CoEqual monthly payments are to be made by the 15th of each month from August through April.
+Equal monthly payments are to be made by the 15th of each month from August through April.
 Refunds will be available upon request at the end of the school year.

+All students will be required to pay in advance for their meals.
 Any lunch accounts that are unpaid will not be issued a quarterly report card until the balance is paid.

-Once a year, parents are invited to have lunch with their children.5
+Once a year, parents are invited to have lunch with their children.
+The cost for parents to eat lunch is $5.50.

-Our school also participates in the free and reduced price meals offered through the Federal Lunch Program.
+Our school participates in the free and reduced price meals offered through the Federal Lunch Program.
+Children from families whose income falls within certain levels may be eligible for either free meals or reduced price meals.
 Applications for participation are issued to each family at the beginning of the school year and must be returned by the end of the first week of school from EVERY family (regardless if you qualify or not).

-Children from families whose income falls within certain levels may be eligible for either free meals or reduced price meals.
-All students will be required to pay in advance for their meals.
+Families are responsible for full meal prices until they are approved for free and reduced prices.